katmsft/azure-storage-cpp/README.md

 To accomplish specific tasks, please find the code samples at [samples folder](Microsoft.WindowsAzure.Storage/samples).

 ## Getting Started on Linux
 As mentioned above, the Azure Storage Client Library for C++ depends on Casablanca.
 Follow [these instructions](https://github.com/Microsoft/cpprestsdk/wiki/How-to-build-for-Linux) to compile it.
-Current version of the library depends on Casablanca version 2.10.3.

 Once this is complete, then: